Skip to main content

 #

-As of February 2024, Intuitive Surgical disclosed approximately 93 active da Vinci lawsuits in various courts across the country in its SEC filings.
+As of February 2024, Intuitive Surgical disclosed approximately 93 active da Vinci lawsuits in SEC filings.

 Building a Strong Case